mezzio/mezzio/doc/book/reference/migration/to-v1-1.md

   middleware into the pipeline.
 We recommend **NOT** using this method, and instead adapting your application to use [standard middleware for error handling](#error-handling).
 Otherwise, it acts just like `pipe()`.
-  Starting in Expressive 1.1, this method will emit a deprecation notice.
+  Starting in Mezzio 1.1, this method will emit a deprecation notice.

 As an example pipeline: